jefftessitore/seasonsim/README.md

 Current roadmap (highly subject to change via the whims of my ADHD hyperfocus:)
 * Add support for four-team elimination alliances (IN PROGRESS)
-* Change matches to run one at a time, returning to a more limited menu while an event stage is in progress (IN PROGRESS)
+* Change matches to run one at a time during elims (IN PROGRESS)
-* Add ability to save/load ongoing event **this one is probably coming the soonest (IN PROGRESS)
+* Add ability to save/load ongoing event during elims (IN PROGRESS)
 * Add support for calling in backup robots during elims (likely using same backend as four-team alliances) (ON DECK)
 * Fix OPR calculations (ON DECK)
 * Add offseason functionality